15 April 2015

 I love Paul’s summary of Israel’s history given in the synagogue at Antioch of Pisidia.
 Similar in some ways to Peter’s history on the Day of Pentecost and Stephen’s message before the Jewish council, it sweeps over centuries and generations and shows everything leading to and fulfilled in Jesus Christ.

-Today, the verse that captured my attention is the statement that David served his generation according to the will of God, then died and his body decayed.
-(I turn sixty-eight this year and I can attest to the fact that it’s possible for the body to begin decaying some time before one’s death!
+Today, the verse that captured my attention is the statement that David served his generation according to the will of God, then died and was buried, and his body decayed.
+(I turned seventy-two five days ago and I can attest that it’s possible for the body to begin deteriorating some time before one’s death!
 But I digress…)

-I want to serve my generation according to the will of God – God’s specific assignment for me while I live on earth.
+I purpose to serve my generation according to the will of God – God’s specific assignment for me while I live on earth.
 In order to do that I must:

 • Relate to the generations before me with honor and respect and learn from their wisdom and experience.
 I don’t have time to make all the mistakes myself!